raven619claw/social_project/README.md

 ```
 webpack --progress --watch
 ```
-for bundling and then(in progress removing grunt)
+for bundling and then(grunt not used as of now)
 ```
 nodemon
 ```